ECON G135: International Political Economy

 Out-of-class Assignments

-Assignments demonstrating application of course material including graphing, mathematical computation, and problem solving skills used to explain and provide solutions to economic applications.
+Assignments demonstrating application of course material including graphing, data analysis, and/or problem solving.

 Demonstration of Critical Thinking

 Writing assignments, quizzes, exams, or discussions that demonstrate application and analysis of course content.
-Discussions that use the basic tools of economic analysis applied to current issues and foster discussion of differing viewpoints.
+Research and analyze data and apply a comparative analysis to international case studies.
+Discussions that analyze international issues in economic and political systems.

 Required Writing, Problem Solving, Skills Demonstration